 Is it the fear you will see behind his carefully constructed facade ?
 Where the Thais see a professional man to be admired you might see a drunken slutmeister ?

 Of course you may see nothing of the sort.
 But if the hostile farang has repressed this miserable self-image then your presence may trigger its recall.

 So, in short, its the return of the repressed.
 They left the West to escape the way they felt about themselves.
 And the presence of other falangs acts as an uncomfortable reminder.

-2) there's a kind of second psychological skin that ex-pats seem to have to develop to protect them in their newly-chosen 'homeworld'. i reckon this kind of slowly replaces what was originally underneath, so they're over defensive to strangers of their "own kind".
+There's a kind of second psychological skin that ex-pats seem to have to develop to protect them in their newly-chosen 'homeworld'.
+I reckon this kind of slowly replaces what was originally underneath, so they're over-defensive towards strangers of their "own kind".

 Jon chips in to say that leopards don't change their spots.

 "There are plenty of similar obnoxious people these expats have left behind in their own countries, and, rather than being changed by Bangkok I reckon most were like this before they arrived.

 I think it's to do with Bangkok attracting more than its fair share of mostly male losers, failures, criminals, sleazebags and other pondlife, running away from a past they'd rather forget, to a life they wouldn't tell mummy about, so that they present a higher proportion in the resident population than they would in most other places.